-with lever arms twice as long.
 Ropes of that design can only be reasonably rotation-resistant if the inner strands are hopelessly overloaded.

-Being well aware of these problems, the Casar engineers have given extra support to the inner strands of Casar Starlift and Casar Eurolift.
+Being well aware of these problems, the CASAR engineers have given extra support to the inner strands of CASAR Starlift and CASAR Eurolift.

 During manufacture, a large number of strands are densely packed by parallel closing.

-By applying additional compaction, a process for which Casar holds international patents (US Patent No. 4454708), the IWRC is reinforced even further.
+By applying additional compaction, a process for which CASAR holds international patents (US Patent No. 4454708), the IWRC is reinforced even further.
 The result is that the metallic cross section of the IWRC is now considerably greater than that of the outer strands.
-Or, if applied to our turnstile example, many athletes on the inside with the short lever arm fight against a few on the outside with a long lever arm (Fig. 18).

 The result is excellent stability against rotation.

-9 The stability of the hook blocks of cranes
+9. The stability of the hook blocks of cranes

 The stability or the extent of the rotation of a hook block does not only depend on the design of the wire rope.
 The geometry of the reeving is also of considerable influence.

-In the following, the influencing factors are considered by reference to a twopart-reeving system.
+In the following, the influencing factors are considered by reference to a two-part-reeving system.
 A wire rope will always tend to reduce its moment by rotating round its own axis.

-With two- and multiple-part reevings, however, this rotation will act to lift the load (Figs. 19 and 20).
+With two- and multiplepart reevings, however, this rotation will act to lift the load (Figs. 16 and 17).
 The internal energy of the rope is transformed into potential energy of the load.
 The system will rotate until the equilibrium of moments is established.